leoswing/comparequeries-datasource-rc/README.md

 Compare to the plugin [CompareQueries-datasource](https://github.com/AutohomeCorp/autohome-compareQueries-datasource/), we have improments as below:

-- Grafana 11 support, and signed public with id `leoswing-comparequeries-datasource`
+- Grafana 11 support, and signed public with id `leoswing-comparequeries-datasource`, and it's now waiting for reviewing.
 - Restructure codebase with React-based, which could refer to the [tutorial](https://grafana.com/developers/plugin-tools/tutorials/build-a-data-source-plugin)
 - Solve data point undefined issue when no database is selected.
 - Add alias name as displayName support.